HacksterAman/File-Generator/README.md

 # File Generator

-This repository contains Python scripts for generating binary files using both CPU and GPU resources.
-The GPU implementation leverages CUDA for parallel processing.
+This repository contains Python scripts for generating binary files using either the CPU or GPU.
+The GPU implementation uses PyCUDA for parallel processing, while the CPU implementation uses Python's `random` module.

 ## Table of Contents